dovecot/documentation/source/settings/pigeonhole-ext/imapsieve.rst

    :values: APPEND, COPY, FLAG

-   Only execute the administrator Sieve scripts for the mailbox configured with :pigeonhole:ref:`imapsieve_mailboxxxx_name` when one of the listed ``IMAPSIEVE`` causes apply.
+   Only execute the administrator Sieve scripts for the mailbox configured with :pigeonhole:ref:`imapsieve_mailboxXXX_name` when one of the listed ``IMAPSIEVE`` causes apply.

    This has no effect on the user script, which is always executed no matter